IBM/bamoe/examples/process-persistence/README.md

 - Environment variable JAVA_HOME set accordingly
 - Maven 3.9.6+ installed
 - Docker and Docker Compose to run the required example infrastructure.

-And when using native image compilation, you will also need:

-- GraalVM 20.3+ installed
-- Environment variable GRAALVM_HOME set accordingly
-- GraalVM native image needs as well native-image extension: https://www.graalvm.org/reference-manual/native-image/
-- Note that GraalVM native image compilation typically requires other packages (glibc-devel, zlib-devel and gcc) to be installed too, please refer to GraalVM installation documentation for more details.

 ### Running as containers